axondeepseg/axondeepseg/docs/source/documentation.rst

     ---- image_2_axon_morphometrics.xlsx

-Please note that when using the ``axondeepseg_morphometrics`` command, the console output will be logged in a file called *axondeepseg.log* in the current working directory.
+Please note that when using the ``ads_morphometrics`` command, the console output will be logged in a file called *axondeepseg.log* in the current working directory.

 Morphometrics for Nerve Sections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can compute morphometrics specific to **nerve sections** using the ``-n`` option in the ``axondeepseg_morphometrics`` command-line interface.
+You can compute morphometrics specific to **nerve sections** using the ``-n`` option in the ``ads_morphometrics`` command-line interface.
 This enables analysis of axons within nerve fascicle boundaries, based on a segmentation mask with the suffix ``_seg-nerve.png``.
-Currently, ``axondeepseg`` does not produce this mask, so you will need to supply it manually.
+Currently, ``ads_segment`` does not produce this mask, so you will need to supply it manually.
 This is useful because the total nerve area allows for the calculation of axon density.

 When used, the ``-n`` option performs: